-PipeWire 1.0.5
+PipeWire 1.2.6

 Protocol Pulse

+This module implements a complete PulseAudio server on top of PipeWire.
 This is only the server implementation, client are expected to use the original PulseAudio client library.
 This provides a high level of compatibility with existing applications; in fact, all usual PulseAudio tools such as pavucontrol, pactl, pamon, paplay should continue to work as they did before.

 This module is usually loaded as part of a standalone pipewire process, called pipewire-pulse, with the pipewire-pulse.conf config file.